-Scottish Youtuber guilty of hate speech for teaching dog 'Nazi salute'
+Scottish YouTuber guilty of hate speech for teaching dog 'Nazi salute'

-March 21 (UPI) -- A Scottish court found a Youtuber guilty of hate speech after he taught his dog to mimic a Nazi salute when he said "gas the Jews" and "Sieg Heil."
+March 21 (UPI) -- A Scottish court found a YouTube user guilty of hate speech for teaching his dog to mimic a Nazi salute when he said "gas the Jews" and "Sieg Heil."

 Sheriff Derek O'Carroll found Mark Meecham, 30, guilty of a charge under the Communications Act for posting the video, which was found to be "anti-semitic and racist in nature" and aggravated by religious prejudice, the BBC reported.